 Well, I say, hip hip hooray - ‘summertide’ is surely on its merry way!
 And upon its arrival, will offer a glorious, palate quenching cocktail, concocted using the very best Somerset produce, plus a smattering of Indian fizz – How spiffing!

-So, if you’re caught in a ‘fuddle’ or just gagging for a tipple, then please try my delectable summertide bounty - Miss Windsor’s recipe for Mr Miles Gin Berry Cocktail.
+So, if you’re caught in a ‘fuddle’ or just gagging for a tipple, then please do try my delectable summertime bounty - Miss Windsor’s recipe for Mr Miles Gin Berry Cocktail.

 Eat cake, sip champagne, and be merry!